Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/notebook_guide_billing_concept/guide.en-gb.md

 Price calculation for compute: 15 (notebooks) x 5 (hours) x 1 (CPU) x 0,03€ (price / CPU) = **2,25 euros**, billed at the end of the month

+## Images decommissioning

+### Objective

+Products evolve and eventually reach the end of their lifecycle.
+Our objective is to ensure this transition happens smoothly.

+All AI images follow the Python version lifecycle policy.
+Once a Python version reaches its end of life, the associated AI frameworks will be decommissioned.

+### What does it mean ?

+- You will not be able to create new notebooks based on this Python version.
+- Your existing notebooks will continue to work until you delete them.
+- During this period, the images will still receive security updates.
+- Once the underlying OS reaches its end of life, you will still be able to start your notebooks, but the image will no longer be maintained.
+We strongly encourage you to migrate to a newer image version.

 ## Feedback

 Please send us your questions, feedback and suggestions to improve the service: